pivotal/docs-tap/authn-authz/pinniped-install-guide.md

     ```

-## Install Pinniped Concierge
+## <a id="install-pinniped-concierge"></a>Install Pinniped Concierge

 To install Pinniped Concierge:

-1. Switch tooling to the right kubecontext / cluster.
+1. Switch tooling to the desired kubecontext / cluster.
 1. Deploy the Pinniped Concierge by running:

     ```console